-Operation Papa Jersey: an operation focused on drug trafficking, commenced in July 2017 targeting individuals transporting commercial quantities of the drug methamphetamine (commonly known as ice or meth) from Brisbane to Mackay, Queensland.
+Operation Papa Jersey commenced in July 2017 targeting individuals transporting commercial quantities of methamphetamine from Brisbane to Mackay.

-Police obtained telecommunications intercepts of the alleged drug traffickers which resulted in a client represented by our Criminal Lawyers, being identified as a person of interest.
+Police obtained telecommunications intercepts of principal offenders which resulted in our client being identified as a person of interest.

-Following two search warrants and the arrest of the alleged drug traffickers, our client was also arrested and charged with trafficking in dangerous drugs namely methamphetamine for a four-month period.
+Following two search warrants and the arrest of the principal offenders, our client was also arrested and charged with trafficking in dangerous drugs namely methamphetamine for a four-month period.

 Trafficking in dangerous drugs at the time of the offence carried a maximum penalty of 25 years imprisonment.

-After review of the Brief of Evidence including extensive telecommunications material, Nick Crawford an expert criminal lawyer from our legal firm sent a submission to the Director of Public Prosecutions to discontinue the charge as the brief contained no evidence of carrying on a business of trafficking in dangerous drug.
-The Crown accepted this submission and discontinued the trafficking charge leaving drug possession charges only.
+After review of the Brief of Evidence including extensive telecommunications material, Nick Crawford of our office sent a submission to the Director of Public Prosecutions to discontinue the charge as the brief contained no evidence of carrying on a business of trafficking in dangerous drug.
+The Crown accepted this submission and discontinued the trafficking charge leaving Possession charges only.

-The weakness of the drug trafficking case was also central to a successful application for bail filed by our lawyers from the Brisbane Supreme Court.
-On 8 November 2018, Nick Crawford a partner specialising in criminal law appeared before Justice Davis and successfully argued for bail for the client with conditions.
+The weakness of the trafficking case was also central to successful application for bail from the Brisbane Supreme Court.
+On 8 November 2018, Nick Crawford appeared before Justice Davis and successfully argued for bail for the client with conditions.